dreger/audaciousfox.net/content/masthead.md

 ## Colophon

-Headlines and body copy are set in [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co
+Headlines and body copy are set in [Gotham](https://www.typography.com/fonts/gotham/overview/) by Hoefler &amp; Co., with a fallback to Verdana.

 This site is hosted on GitHub Pages, the domain is registered through [Hover](http://hover.com), and the site files are generated via  [Hugo](https://gohugo.io/).
 I highly recommend all of the above.